juso40/bl2sdk_Mods/README.md

 ### [blimgui](blimgui/)
 - A pyimgui library for PythonSDK.
 - Allows Modders to create a new window on the fly for easy gui creation.
+- Linux users need to add `PYOPENGL_PLATFORM=nt` to the launch options for this mod to work.

 ### [Chronos](Chronos/)
 - Replaces the Skullmasher Sniper Rifle.